 6. Excessive debt above economic growth leads to wasteful spending, diminished economic growth and destruction of capital.

-7. Consumption cannot increase indefinitely faster than income without economic collapse.
+7. Consumption cannot exceed production indefinitely without economic collapse.

 8. Government can impede economic growth.
 Recent data suggest a 10 percent increase in government expenditure to GDP leads to a 1.5 percent per annum average decrease in real GDP growth.